Sanxingdui: Discovery

 Evidence of an ancient culture in this region was first found in 1927 when a well-to-do farmer unearthed a large stash of jade relics while dredging an irrigation ditch, many of which through the years found their way into the hands of private collectors.
 In 1931, the discovery was brought to the attention of Vyvyan Donnithorne, an Anglican missionary stationed at the Gospel Church of Guanghan.
 He recognised the importance of the discovery and contacted a local magistrate as well as Daniel Sheets Dye, a professor of geology at West China Union University (WCUU).
 The three of them then visited the location and photographed and measured the site.
 Through the magistrate, a few items were acquired and sent to the museum at WCUU.
 Then, in 1934, David Crockett Graham, the new director of the museum at WCUU, organised the first archaeological excavation of the site.

 In 1986, local workers accidentally found sacrificial pits containing thousands of gold, bronze, jade, and pottery artifacts that had been broken (perhaps ritually disfigured), burned, and carefully buried.
 Containing approximately 800 objects, the second sacrificial pit was found a little less than a month later, on August 14, 1986, only 20–30 meters from the first one.

 Bronze objects found in the second sacrificial pit included sculptures of humans, animal-faced sculptures, bells, decorative animals such as dragons, snakes, chicks, and birds, and axes.
 Tables, masks, and belts were some of the objects found that were made out of gold, while objects made out of jade included axes, tablets, rings, knives, and tubes.
-There was also a large number of ivory and clam shells.
+There were also many ivory carvings, and clam shells.
 Researchers were astonished to find an artistic style that was completely unknown in the history of Chinese art.

-All the Sanxingdui discoveries aroused scholarly interest, but the bronzes were what excited the world.
-Task Rosen of the British Museum considered them to be more outstanding than the Terracotta Army in Xi'an.
+Among the Sanxingdui discoveries, the bronze artifacts garnered exceptional scholarly attention.
+Task Rosen, chief archaeological expert from the British Museum, considered them to be more outstanding than the Terracotta Army in Xi'an.
 The first exhibits of Sanxingdui bronzes were held in Beijing (1987, 1990) and the Olympic Museum in Lausanne (1993).